 Severe Pain Over the Top of the Shoulder

 A Bulge at the Top of the Shoulder

 Feeling Something Sticking Up on the Shoulder

 Symptoms of Shoulder Dislocation

-Post-surgery there may be stiffness in the shoulder.
-Your doctors may recommend physical therapy to strengthen your muscles and help increase mobility.
-Your doctor and therapist will work together to get you on the path of recovery and advise you when to progress your activities and exercises to improve outcome.
+Your shoulder doctor and therapist will work together to get you on the path of recovery and advise you on when to progress your activities and exercises to improve your outcome.

-*The blog is for general information and educational purposes only regarding musculoskeletal conditions.
-The information provided does not constitute the practice of medicine or other healthcare professional services, including the giving of medical advice, and no doctor-patient relationship is formed.
+This blog post is for general information and educational purposes only regarding musculoskeletal conditions.
+The information provided does not constitute the practice of medicine or other healthcare professional services, including giving medical advice, and no doctor-patient relationship is formed.
 Readers with musculoskeletal conditions should seek the advice of their healthcare professionals without delay for any condition they have.
 The use of the information is at the reader’s own risk.
-The content is not intended to replace diagnosis, treatment or medical advice from your treating healthcare professional.
+This content isn’t intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professional.